Merri-bek's 4-bin service is here

-The way you use your bins at home is changing.
+The way you use your bins at home changed in July 2023.

-- Food and garden organics bin (light green lid) - will be collected weekly
+- Food and garden organics (light green lid) collected weekly

-- Mixed recycling bin (yellow lid) - will be collected every 2 weeks
+- Mixed recycling (yellow lid) collected fortnightly/every 2 weeks

-- Glass recycling bin (purple lid) - will be collected monthly
+- Glass recycling (purple lid) collected monthly/every 4 weeks

-Click or tap on the hot spots in the image below to explore the changes to your bins, including what can go in each bin from 1 July 2023.
+Click or tap on the hot spots in the image below to explore your bins, including what can go in each bin.

 The Victorian Government is standardising household waste and recycling services across the state.
 All Victorian council kerbside services will move to a 4-bin system.

-The 4-bin service will help reduce the amount of waste sent to landfill and improve the quality of recyclables in Victoria.
+The 4-bin service is helping to reduce the amount of waste sent to landfill and improve the quality of recyclables in Victoria.

-For more information on our new 4-bin service, visit our main website: merri-bek.vic.gov.au/bins
+For more information on our 4-bin service, visit our main website: Bins and collection services (merri-bek.vic.gov.au)

 Small acts make a big impact